huaminghuangtw/Second-Brain/Apple Notes/人際關係溝通 Pro Tips.md

 - Robin Dunbar: humans are able to maintain ~150 relationships at once (Dunbar's Number)
 - Money compounds fast but trust compounds even more
 - While small talk has its place, real bonding/conversation happens through sharing *vulnerability* or ambition.
-	- What’s your biggest struggle right now?
+	- What's your biggest struggle right now?
 	- What are your top 3 life goals?
 	- What gives you energy in your work?
 - Shared Struggle